DerekGooding/ConsoleHero/ConsoleHero/README.md

 Creature goblin = GlobalSettings.Get<Creatures>().Goblin;

-Ideally you'd use the DI feature to pass the Creatures Singleton to other Singletons at runtime, but GlobalSettings.Get works as a less performant alternative that won't crash with circular dependancies.
+Ideally you'd use the DI feature to pass the Creatures Singleton to other Singletons at runtime, but GlobalSettings.Get works as a less performant alternative that won't crash with circular dependencies.

 ## Video Examples Coming SOON!